G20 to discuss post-pandemic world, back debt relief

 "More debt relief is needed," Michel told reporters on Friday.

-Debt relief for Africa will be a main theme of the Italian presidency of the G20 in 2021.
+Debt relief for Africa will be an important theme of the Italian presidency of the G20 in 2021.

 TRADE AND CLIMATE CHANGE